wxt-dev/wxt/docs/guide/essentials/config/runtime.md

 ```

 :::warning
-This file is commited to the repo, so don't put any secrets here.
+This file is committed to the repo, so don't put any secrets here.
 Instead, use [Environment Variables](#environment-variables)
 :::

 To access runtime config, WXT provides the `useAppConfig` function: